tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 Dimensions are measurable characteristics of an `bdqffdq:InformationElement` and provide insight into how quality is defined and assessed for a given Use Case.

-Each BDQ Core Test typically evaluates one or more data values (Information Elements) with respect to a single Data Quality Dimension.
+Each BDQ Test typically evaluates one or more data values (Information Elements) with respect to a single Data Quality Dimension.
 For example, the Test `VALIDATION_COUNTRY_FOUND` assesses the value of `dwc:country` for conformance to a reference authority.
 In this case, the relevant dimension is `bdqdim:Conformance`.

-Unlike Criteria, which apply only to Validation and Issue Tests, Data Quality Dimensions apply to all BDQ Core Test types: `bdqffdq:Validation`, `bdqffdq:Issue`, `bdqffdq:Amendment`, and `bdqffdq:Measure`.
+Unlike Criteria, which apply only to Validation and Issue Tests, Data Quality Dimensions apply to all BDQ Test types: `bdqffdq:Validation`, `bdqffdq:Issue`, `bdqffdq:Amendment`, and `bdqffdq:Measure`.

 ### 1.4 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.

 ### 1.5 Term List Distributions